- French

 Descend the ridge by a path which joins the Col des Portes du Soleil at 1,950 metres **.

 Here the trail widens and provides a view of the Fontaines Blanches waterfalls as you head toward the friendly Tovassière alpine restaurant (you can buy some of the famous alpine cheese produced on the alp).
 From here, a path descends straight down to reach Sassey.
-The walk then continues along the Vièze (take a small detour at the Fontaines Jaunes), passing by the Cantine de They alpine restaurant and the Sentier des Ponts, on the way to Morgins.
+The walk then continues along the Vièze (take a small detour at the Fontaines Jaunes), passing by the alpine restaurant agriturismo du Vieux They and the Sentier des Ponts, on the way to Morgins.

 * Short variation : 2h (altitude difference: positive 150 metres / negative 650m)

-In Pertuis Chétrain, you can shorten the walk by going directly down towards Bonavau and the Cantine de They.
+In Pertuis Chétrain, you can shorten the walk by going directly down towards Bonavau and the restaurant agriturismo du Vieux They.

 ** Long variation : +45 min. :